 SELECT CAST('abc' AS UNSIGNED);

--- An attempt is made to convert the string to an unsigned integer, so a warning is generated, and 0 is returned.
+-- Attempting to convert a string to an unsigned integer, a warning is generated, and 0 is returned.

-Reason: SELECT statements are query operations that do not modify persistent data.
-Their main goal is to return results for user inspection.
-In strict mode, SELECT statements focus on other aspects (such as ONLY_FULL_GROUP_BY) and prioritize flexibility and partial result availability when type conversion failures occur.
+Principle: SELECT is a query operation that does not modify persistent data.
+Its main goal is to return as much result data as possible for user inspection.
+Strict mode focuses more on other aspects (such as ONLY_FULL_GROUP_BY) in SELECT and tends to prioritize flexibility and partial result availability for type conversion failures.

 Behavior when strict mode is OFF